 More plans began taking shape as scientists fleshed out possible mechanisms for how tDCS works.
 In a set of electrophysiology experiments published in 2009, Bikson and some of his colleagues demonstrated that a mild electric field can synchronize activity in a neural network.
 Such insights inspired Wingeier and other researchers working to target tDCS to specific brain areas.

-Since the turn-of-the-century study by Nitsche and Paulus researchers have published nearly 3,000 scientific papers on tDCS—a third of them in the last two years.
-In the medical realm some studies suggest brain stimulation might help people with neuropathic pain as well as depression, schizophrenia and a range of other psychiatric illnesses.
-For now tDCS remains highly experimental in the U.S. although in Europe such devices are approved for treating pain and depression.
-More than 500 tDCS studies are listed in the clinicaltrials.gov database that tracks ongoing trials for drug therapies or medical devices.
+Since the 2000 study by Nitsche and Paulus, researchers have published more than 4,000 scientific papers on tDCS—a third of them in the past two years.
+In the medical realm, some studies suggest brain stimulation might help people with neuropathic pain, as well as depression, schizophrenia and a range of other psychiatric illnesses.
+For now tDCS remains investigational for medical uses in the U.S., although in Europe such devices are approved for treating pain and depression.
+More than 800 tDCS studies are listed in the clinicaltrials.gov database that tracks ongoing trials for drug therapies or medical devices.
+In a small study, tDCS appeared to enhance mood effects in mindfulness meditation, and an ongoing clinical trial is assessing if tDCS can help slow cognitive decline when paired with a computerized training regimen in older adults.

 In addition, a growing number of studies are testing tDCS in healthy people and suggest it can improve working memory, attention and decision-making as well as stimulate creativity.
 A 2012 study funded by the U.S. Department of Defense indicated tDCS may heighten vigilance, making participants twice as fast at spotting bombs, snipers and other threats in fuzzy images.
 Four other labs have since shown the technology could enhance learning—“one of the few tDCS effects that’s been replicated across institutions,” says Vincent Clark, a cognitive neuroscientist and first author on the 2012 paper.
 Clark directs the Psychological Clinical Neuroscience Center at the University of New Mexico.

-The tsunami of academic literature on tDCS has spurred a corresponding wave of media articles claiming jolts to the brain can improve memory, boost math skills and “bring out the genius in you.”
+The tsunami of academic literature on tDCS has spurred a corresponding wave of media articles claiming that jolts to the brain can improve memory, boost math skills and “bring out the genius in you.”
 An article in the Journal of Medical Ethics calls tDCS “the Swiss Army knife of human neuroscience.”
 As word of tDCS’s potential reaches the general public, home users have been convening in cyberspace.
-In 2011 tDCS-ers created a Reddit forum and launched a blog the following year.
-Thousands of home users visit these Web sites to discuss scientific papers, post how-to videos and ask questions such as where to place electrodes and how long to stimulate.
-The Reddit forum gets between 5,000 and 10,000 unique visitors per month and has grown from 2,500 to around 9,000 subscribers over the last three years.
+In 2011 tDCS users created a Reddit forum and launched a blog the following year.
+Thousands of home users visit these Web sites to discuss scientific papers, post how-to videos, and ask questions such as where to place electrodes and how long to stimulate.
+The Reddit forum has grown from 2,500 to around 11,000 subscribers in the past five years.

 In 2013 the first consumer tDCS wearable—a headset for gamers—appeared on the market.
-Since then more than a dozen companies have started selling tDCS products.
+Since then, more than a dozen companies have started selling tDCS products.
 Some offer $40 kits containing wires, electrodes and headbands that the customer assembles at home.
-At the other end of the spectrum, Halo Neuroscience—the San Francisco-based company Wingeier co-founded in 2013—sells $700 headgear aimed at elite athletes.
-The device stimulates the motor cortex and promises “gains in strength, explosiveness, endurance and muscle memory” when paired with workouts.
-Caputron, which launched in 2014, also sells a range of medical-grade consumer brain stimulation devices.
+At the other end of the spectrum, Halo Neuroscience—the San Francisco–based company Wingeier co-founded in 2013—sells $500 headgear aimed at elite athletes.
+The device stimulates the motor cortex and promises “gains in strength, explosiveness, endurance and skill” when paired with workouts.
+Caputron, which launched in 2014, also sells a range of medical-grade consumer brain-stimulation devices.
 The company distributed more than 10,000 tDCS products in 2015 and more than 20,000 in 2016.

 Most consumer tDCS devices are not marketed for clinical purposes but for leisure and cognitive enhancement.
-None of the consumer kits have officially undergone the rigorous testing process that a drug or medical device must undergo for approval by the U.S. Food and Drug Administration, and the purchaser has only the manufacturer’s claim that it works for its intended use.
+None of the consumer kits have officially undergone the rigorous testing process that a drug or medical device must undergo for approval by the Food and Drug Administration, and the purchaser has only the manufacturer’s claim that it works for its intended use.
 And intended uses can be ambiguous.
-For example, when companies assert their tDCS device “increases concentration” or “amps up brain function,” it is hard to determine if such instruments fall under the FDA’s purview, says Anna Wexler, a PhD student at Massachusetts Institute of Technology who studies the ethical, legal and social implications of neurotechnology.
-The agency defines a medical device as “an instrument that is…intended to affect the structure or any function of the body,” she says.
+For example, when companies assert their tDCS device “increases concentration” or “amps up brain function,” it is hard to determine if such instruments fall under the FDA’s purview, says Anna Wexler, now a postdoctoral student at the University of Pennsylvania, who studies the ethical, legal and social implications of neurotechnology.
+The agency defines a medical device as “an instrument that is ... intended to affect the structure or any function of the body,” she says.
 “The way a manufacturer markets the product determines the regulatory pathway,” adds Wexler, who explored some of these issues in a 2015 Journal of Medical Ethics paper.
 Enhancement claims have aroused suspicion among scientists, prompting more controlled lab studies.
 In one experiment, published in March 2016, a team from the Netherlands reported that a commercial tDCS headset actually made participants less accurate in a well-established test of working memory.

 Despite uncertainty over efficacy claims, interest in tDCS as a tool for optimizing mental function persists.
 The devices are small and seem to be relatively safe.
-Surveying the literature on tDCS human trials, Bikson and colleagues reported this fall that conventional use has caused no serious adverse effects across more than 33,200 sessions, as well as 1,000 subjects with repeated sessions.
+Surveying the literature on tDCS human trials, Bikson and his colleagues reported in the fall of 2016 that conventional use has caused no serious adverse effects across more than 33,200 sessions, as well as 1,000 subjects with repeated sessions.

 A major problem with assessing how well the technology works is that the vast majority of research studies use brain stimulation for different purposes than do home tDCS users.
 Contrast home usage with the seminal 2000 paper authored by Nitsche and his colleagues that tested whether noninvasive brain stimulation could help people recover movement after a stroke.
 “We just wanted to know if we could change motor performance,” Nitsche says.
 “Our question was not, ‘Does the stimulation protocol induce maximal performance?’”
 Home tDCS users, on the other hand, are not particularly interested in making new scientific discoveries, Wexler says.
 “They’re interested in self-improvement.”

-This month at a New York City conference that Bikson helped organize, tDCS researchers and vendors will meet to discuss the technology’s potential as well as concerns surrounding it and other forms of neuromodulation.
-In the spring the group hopes to publish a report to help consumers make informed decisions about purchasing and using these devices.
+In a New York City conference in the summer of 2017 that Bikson helped to organize, tDCS researchers and vendors met to discuss the technology’s potential, as well as concerns surrounding it and other forms of neuromodulation.
+In 2018 the group published a report to help consumers make informed decisions about purchasing and using these devices.
 “Right now consumers are a bit confused.
 They see a $20 device, and they see one that costs $700,” Bikson says.
 “They might not have enough information to appreciate why the $700 device is a higher value for them.”